Is it safe to use essential oils in your hair?

 We’ll answer those questions and more in today’s guide.

-You’ll also score a list of our favorite essential oils to use on your tresses (a whopping 18 total!) and a handful of DIY recipes to help you get started right away.
+You’ll also get a special list of our favorite essential oils to use on your locks (14 of them!) and a few DIY recipes to help you get started on your own terms.

-But before you head over to the fun stuff, let’s answer the important questions first.
+But before we head over to the fun stuff, let’s answer the most important questions first.

 Should You Put Essential Oils in Your Hair?
 Is It Really Safe?

-As we discussed in this guide, using chemical-filled commercial shampoos and conditioners, combined with frequent washes and environmental pollutants, can strip away the natural oils in your hair and on your scalp.
+As explained in this guide, using commercial shampoos and conditioners that are filled with chemicals combined with recurrent washes and environmental pollutants can take away the natural oils in your hair and on your scalp.

-This can lead to a dry, itchy scalp, brittle hair that doesn’t grow and hair that always appears frizzy no matter the weather.
+This can lead to an itchy and dry scalp as well as brittle hair that doesn’t seem to grow and always appears frizzy no matter the weather.

-Fortunately, you may be able to combat these issues with a little help from the best essential oils for hair.
+As luck would have it, you may be able to battle these issues with some help from the best essential oils for hair.

-Never apply essential oils on their own or directly to your scalp.
-Due to the potency of oils, whenever you apply them topically — including on your head — you must first mix them with carrier oils to dilute their strength.
+Do not apply essential oils directly to your scalp without dilution.
+Due to the potency of oils, when you apply them topically, you must first mix them with carrier oils to help dilute their strength.

-Avoid sun exposure with certain oils.
-Some oils are also phototoxic in nature, such as the citrus oils of grapefruit and bitter orange, so when they’re exposed to sunlight, it can also cause a bad reaction on your skin.
+Avoid sun exposure after using certain oils.
+Some oils are phototoxic such as grapefruit and bitter orange.
+What this means is that when they’re exposed to sunlight, they can also cause a negative reaction on your skin.
 (Not all citrus oils are phototoxic, though — more on this later.)

-Keep all essential oils and essential oil mixes away from your eyes.
-If you do make the mistake of getting oil in your eye, a quick rinse with cold water should be your first step.
+Keep essential oils and essential oil blends away from your eyes.
+If you accidentally get oil in your eye(s), a quick rinse with cold water should be your first step.
 And if the situation doesn’t improve, visit your doctor to be safe.

-At the end of this guide, we’ll show you how to use essential oils for hair safely so you can avoid this situation altogether.
+At the end of this guide, we’ll show you how to use essential oils for hair safely so you can avoid this situation.

-One of the first ways to do that is to choose the right oils to use.
+One of the first things to do is to choose the right oils to use.

-We can’t stress this enough: the quality of the essential oils you use matters.
+If you take anything from this article, let it be that the quality of the essential oils you use matters.

-Especially since you’ll be using these oils on your skin or breathing them in, it pays to find high-quality essential oils that have been sourced properly.
-They also shouldn’t contain any fake ingredients or cheap chemical fillers.
+Especially considering you’ll be using these oils on your skin and/or breathing them in.
+It’s worth it to find high-quality essential oils that have been sourced ethically.
+Essential oils shouldn’t contain any fake ingredients or cheap chemical fillers.

-From there, your next step is to choose one or more of the following oils that have been shown to add shine to your hair and help it appear super healthy:
+Your next step is to choose one or more of the following oils that have been shown to add shine to your hair and help it appear uber healthy:

-#2: Lavender may also be able to help improve your hair.
+#2: Lavender may also be able to help improve your hair health.

-One study found that lavender, when mixed with thyme, rosemary and cedarwood, was more effective at helping patients with alopecia, a condition causing hair loss on the scalp, than carrier-oil-only treatments like coconut oil.
+One study found that lavender, when mixed with thyme, rosemary, and cedarwood, was more effective at helping patients with alopecia.
+Alopecia is a condition that causes hair loss on the scalp, than carrier-oil-only treatments like coconut oil.

-Researchers from another study discovered lavender on its own helped mice grow thicker, fuller hair follicles.
+Researchers from another study discovered lavender was able to help mice grow thicker, fuller hair follicles.

-#3: Tea tree is another essential oil packed with multi-use benefits.
+#3: Tea tree is an essential oil that is packed with benefits.

-Not only can it help with dry, itchy skin, it can also combat dandruff thanks to its antifungal properties.
+Not only can it help with dry, itchy skin, it can also fight against dandruff.

-Research has found that tea tree oil also helped alopecia patients reduce hair loss, boost hair growth, and minimize the appearance of thinning hair.
+Research demonstrates that tea tree oil helped alopecia patients reduce hair loss, boost hair growth, and minimize the appearance of thinning hair.

 (At the end of this guide, we’ll show you a DIY tea tree oil shampoo recipe that may help combat a dry, itchy scalp if you’re suffering from one.)

-#5: Rosemary not only works well mixed with lavender, thyme and cedarwood, it also pairs well with swertia and hops, as Francesc Casado Galcera discovered.
+#5: Rosemary works wonders when mixed with lavender, thyme, and cedarwood.
+It also pairs well with swertia and hops, as Francesc Casado Galcera discovered.